ilndwhr/syntaxfest25-npcomplexity/README.md

 # The Interplay of Noun Phrase Complexity and Modification Type in Scientific Writing
 Contribution for the Third Workshop on Quantitative Syntax (SyntaxFest 2025)

-This repository contains the code used for the paper *The Interplay of Noun Phrase Complexity and Modification Type in Scientific Writing*, which was published in the proceedings of the Third Workshop on Quantitative Syntax (SyntaxFest 2025).
+This repository contains the code used for the paper *The Interplay of Noun Phrase Complexity and Modification Type in Scientific Writing*, which was published in the Proceedings of the Third Workshop on Quantitative Syntax (SyntaxFest 2025).
 It is an analysis using the Royal Society Corpus (RSC, Fischer et al. 2020), a corpus containing the publications of the *Philosophical Transactions of the Royal Society of London*.
 We investigated the role of noun phrase (NP) complexity on modification type (post-modification vs. pre-modification).
 The code in this repository was used for data preprocessing and analysis.
 Regression model summaries have been added as well.

 ## Research Question